dxos/dxos/docs/design/mesh-signal.md

 }
 ```

-## Kube state
+## 4. Design

 Each kube maintains:

-- as needed, a subscription to their own topic;
+*   as needed, a subscription to their own topic;
-- per local participant, lists of:
+*   per local participant, lists of:
-  - swarm memberships with their announcement timeout (announcements must be broadcast periodically, and exits are
+    *   swarm memberships with their announcement timeout (announcements must be broadcast periodically, and exits are
         made explicit whenever possible, including at kube soft shutdown);
-  - subscriptions for messages;
+    *   subscriptions for messages;
-- per swarm with local participants (with a grace period after disconnects so participants can reconnect smoothly):
+*   per swarm with local participants (with a grace period after disconnects so participants can reconnect smoothly):
-  - a subscription to the swarm's topic;
+    *   a subscription to the swarm's topic;
-  - a list of known participants, updated through announcements and their expiries;
+    *   a list of known participants, updated through announcements and their expiries;

-## A P2P connection: sequence diagram
+### 4.1.
+Signaling

+The sequence diagram below illustrates communications between peers.
 This omits STUN/TURN to focus on communications between peers, their signaling services, and the signaling network.

 ![Diagram of a P2P connection](diagrams/puml/mesh-signal-multi-host-join.svg)

 1.  *Prelude: Bob joins.* Bob is already listening for their messages, and has joined `s0`.

 2.  *Alice's arrival.* Upon arrival, Alice subscribes to receive her messages.
 She joins `s0`.
     This causes the kube to request announces back, and the family's kube announces back Bob.
     This also causes the kube to announce her, which gets to Bob.

 3.  *Messaging.* As Alice initiates a connection with Bob, she sends a message to him.
     Further messages might be exchanged between Alice and Bob through their respective kubes and topics.

 4.  *Alice's departure.*
     Later, Alice leaves the swarm.
     This leads her kube to announce her departure,
     letting Bob's kube refresh its swarm membership table such that future joiners do not discover her immediately,
     and notifying Bob of her departure immediately.
     Because Alice was the last active member of `s0` on her kube, it unsubscribes from `s0`.
     Because it no longer needs to receive lookup responses, it unsubscribes from `akube`.

 5. Charlie joins the family's kube.

 6.  *Bob's re-broadcast.*
     After a while, Bob's kube reannounces Bob's swarm membership such that any kube's swarm membership table considers it
     fresh enough to be discovered by incoming clients and not announced as having left to existing ones.

 7.  *Bob's departure.*
     Eventually, Bob gets disconnected from their kube.
 After a timeout, Bob's kube proceeds to announce the departure to
     the network and Charlie, and unsubscribe from their peer events.

 8.  *The family kube shuts down.*
     Client streams are closed and topics unsubscribed from.
 Departures are announced.